 From 2014 no slaughter data from Dutch slaughter houses are available any more.
-There are Al bulls that have no slaughter data of relatives, but that have lactating daughters scored for conformation traits.
+Because only a small amount of new data becomes available each year, the animals born in 2010 will be used as the base population for the calculation of breeding values.
+There are AI bulls that have no slaughter data of relatives, but that have lactating daughters scored for conformation traits.
 Therefore, four conformation traits that have a moderate to strong correlation with slaughter traits will be used in the breeding value estimation for the beef merit index.
 Conformation traits like muscularity, chest width, rump width and body condition score are good predictors for carcass weight, degree of fleshiness and degree of fat covering, traits that determine the beef merit index.
 The conformation traits will also be used as indicator traits for the beef merit index of living animals.